BRC-104 Protocol

 3. Distribute the accumulated rewards to the user, as same as the step 7 in BRC-100 Token Staking.

-6. If the computing succeeds, and the type of Farming Pool is BTC or BRC-20 token, execute the Rebase operation.
+7. If the computing succeeds, and the type of Farming Pool is BTC, BRC-20 token or Runes token, execute the Rebase operation.

 3.5.5 Rebase

-Rebase is an automatic computing mechanism introduced by the BRC-104 protocol to ensure the correct rewards distribution of self-custody Farming Pool for BTC and BRC-20 token.
-For the Farming Pool of BTC and BRC-20 Token, when users stake or harvest, the rebase computing will be automatically triggered to check whether the BTC UTXOs or BRC-20 transfer inscriptions staked by all the stakers have been spent.
+Rebase is an automatic computing mechanism introduced by the BRC-104 protocol to ensure the correct rewards distribution of self-custody Farming Pool for BTC, BRC-20 token and Runes token.
+For the Farming Pool of BTC, BRC-20 Token and Runes Token, when users stake or harvest, the rebase computing will be automatically triggered to check whether the BTC/Runes UTXOs or BRC-20 transfer inscriptions staked by all the stakers have been spent.
 If so, the pool will automatically do the unstake for the user.
 At the same time, Rebase has its own cop: rb, by which users can also trigger through Angel Inscription.

 1. The user inscribes the Angel Inscription with op: burn3 and cop: rb.
 The inscription contains a certain number of "brc100" token, which is the value set in the "aia" attribute of the pool.
 The inscribing will succeed only if the state canStart of the Farming Pool is true, after the attribute startBlock, and not end.
 Otherwise, the inscribing will fail.